Gulfstream Aerospace

 The Gulfstream My Cabin application is a comprehensive digital control platform designed for use on Gulfstream's fleet of ultra-long-range business jets.
 It transforms how passengers and crew interact with the aircraft environment — replacing legacy physical panels with an elegant, touch-first interface that manages everything from cabin lighting and temperature to entertainment systems and real-time flight information.

 The project encompasses three interconnected features within a single My Cabin ecosystem: the core tablet and phone interface (GTS + PCU), an in-app My Flight experience for real-time flight tracking, a Lighting control system unlike anything in business aviation, and a Wearable companion for crew on Apple Watch.
-Together they form a cohesive platform that redefines luxury air travel management.

 3